tabithatxc/wire-docs/src/security-responses/log4shell.rst

 * A mitigation for this with fresh on-premise installations is introduced in `<https://github.com/wireapp/wire-server-deploy/pull/526>`__

-* In principle, this article also applies to our cloud offering.
-In summary, we have no evidence that this vulnerability was used to launch an attack, and any undetected attack would require additional security vulnerabilities to be successful.
-Even the hypothetical risk has been eliminated now as described above.
+* We have of course fully applied the above counter measures to our cloud offering.
+We have no evidence that this vulnerability was used to launch an attack before this.
+Any hypothetical undetected attack would have required additional security vulnerabilities to be successful.